Beginning Tricks

 The Ollie

 The ollie is an essential snowboard trick taken from skate boarding and forms the basis for many other tricks.
 It is much easier to do it on a snowboard than on a skate board, due to the fact that your feet are attached.
 The ollie utilises the natural “pop” of your board to do a small jump.
-These can be practised whilst standing still and then tried whilst in motion.
-Once you have mastered these basic tricks, you’ll be ready to move on to more complex manoeuvres.
+These can be practised whilst standing still and then tried whilst in motion.- First, with knees well bent, crouch down a little and move your weight to your rear foot.
+Then lift your front foot and use the pop in the tail of the board to get you into the air.